kaikoh95/techtype-backend/README.md

 This backend app is created with Express as the server and Supabase as the database, written in Typescript, and tested with Jest.

-This project acknowledges the use of AI tools like Claude to help with the initial project setup and tests.
+This project acknowledges the use of AI tools like Claude to help with project setup, development, and tests.

 Once you have the server running, check out the [Swagger UI](http://localhost:3000/api-docs) to see the API documentation.

 #### Pre-requisites

 - NVM (Node Version Manager)
-- Node.js >= 18 (or follow the .nvmrc file)
+- Node.js >= 20 (or follow the .nvmrc file)
+- Docker (for running the Supabase server)
 - Supabase
 - Claude Code (optional for AI assistance)